spiral/docs/docs/en/start/deployment.md

 ```

 ### Docker Compose

+One of the advantages of using Docker is that you can manage environment variables for your application through the
+`docker-compose` file and external `.env `files, rather than having to create `.env` files inside the container.

 Here is an example of a `docker-compose.yml` file that can be used to start the application: